How to start a cleaning business in India: A simple guide

 Step 2: Register your business

-Step 4: Price it right
+Step 4: Price your services

 Step 5: Make it official